WalletScrutiny/WalletScrutinyCom/_hardware/icoldwallet.md

 ## Product Description

 > - Compatible with iOS devices, including iPhone and iPad:
+>
 >   iPhone 13/Pro/Pro Max, 12/Pro/Pro Max, 11/Pro/Pro Max, XS Max/XS, X/XR, 8 Plus/8, 7 Plus/7/6/SE, iPad 2/3/4/Air series/Pro series etc(NOTE: Don't support latest version of 11&12.9 inch iPad pro with USB-C port).

 - Once removed from the key enclosure, the device can be plugged in the phone or tablet's lightning port.
 - The user then has to install the iColdWallet app referenced above.
-- The device supports the 12 or 24 bit BIP39 Protocol Standard
+- The device supports the 12 or 24 word BIP39 Standard
 - Supports Cross-chain & Multi-currency, including but not limited to: BTC, ETH, BCH, DASH, LTC, etc.

 ## iColdWallet App